This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 • 2 domestic flights to ensure quick arrivals to our locations and maximum devotion to shooting

-• Professional photo guidance by an experienced, award-winning nature photographer, and a leading local wildlife guide with 20 years of experience.
+• Professional photo guidance by an experienced, award-winning nature photographer, and an expert local wildlife guide with over 20 years of experience.

-Day 1 Meeting in Ho Chi Minh City, Drive to Cat Tien
+Day 1 Meeting in Ho Chi Minh City

 Cat Tien National park is home to a variety of species and a large, luch forest.
 It is also a point where beautiful yellow-cheeked gibbons gather and play among the trees.
 Each morning, we will start hearing the gibbons singing their elaborate and beautiful songs, communicating with other members of their extended family group.
 After allowing them to feel safe and comfortable in our company, we will start shooting.
 The location is perfect in that the trees are a perfect back drop to the gibbons, and even more importantly: the pink sunrise light is simply incredible.